CardinalWolsey/sea-w29/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+What contributed most to your learning in today’s workshop?
+- I thought it was very helpful to have the TA's to help when we ran into difficulties.
+I'm good at following a process and not knowing why I am doing what I am doing, but I really like getting an explaination.
+The TAs were able to help provide that explaination when needed.

+What contributed least to your learning?
+- When the class was going over some of the pre-work.
+I had done 90% of the setup on my computer, and it was not too helpful.

+Would you recommend this class to a friend?
+(0-10)
+I would recommend it to a friend.
+8